jtattersall09403/cadify/README.md

-# cauify: Apply CAU themes to your charts
+# cadify: Apply CAD themes to your charts

 ## Installation

-Install the package in R using `devtools::install_github('jtattersall09403/cauify')`.
+Install the package in R using `devtools::install_github('jtattersall09403/cadify')`.

 (Note - if you get an error here, you might need to install devtools first, with `install.packages("devtools")`).

 ## Usage

-The package contains one main function: `theme_cau()`.
-This will apply various simple tweaks to make your charts more accessible, readable, and visually impactful, as well as applying CAU colour schemes, fonts, and captions.
+The package contains one main function: `theme_cad()`.
+This will apply various simple tweaks to make your charts more accessible, readable, and visually impactful, as well as applying CAD colour schemes, fonts, and captions.

 Example: